djragsdale/ship/README.md

 ## Outstanding Issues

 - Parse errors on recognized line keywords should log a better Parse Error.
-- ELSE.
-Else blocks within IF blocks are not currenlty being parsed.
 - String methods.
 Most has been included, but still missing string interpolation.
 - Array joining.
 - Remote FUNCs.
 Since functions in SHIP are pure, the idea is that functions can be located anywhere.